 Norway is a stunning country.
 But some parts of it are extra stunning!!
-One of my favourite parts of Norway is Trolltunga – the Troll’s Tongue.
+One of my favourite parts of Norway is the Trolltunga Hike – or, hiking to the Troll’s Tongue.
 A large rock, hanging above 1100 meters above sea level and 700 meters above a stunning Fjord.
-Prepare for a solid roadtrip and a demanding hike to Trolltunga, but it’s definitely worth it (even if it were just for the picture 😉 ).
+Prepare for a solid roadtrip and a demanding hike to Trolltunga.
+But I can assure you, it’s definitely worth it (even if it were just for the picture 😉 ).
 Do check what time of the year the hike is accessible because it’s quite high and you don’t want to get caught in a snowstorm 🙂

 We left Bergen between 5am and 6am so we could start the hike bright and early!
 We arrived at the Ferry in time and the photo fun could start!!
 Despite the early rise, we were all quite excited for the hike and this definitely shows in the pictures 😉